-Work Breakdown Structure - hierarchical diagram of the total scope of work to be carried out by the project team.
+Work Breakdown Structure (WBS) - A hierarchical diagram decomposition of the total scope of work to be carried out by the project team to accomplish the project objectives and create the required deliverables.

 Work Breakdown Structure Dictionary - Document with detail project info (deliverables, schedule, etc).